tagion/tagion/docs/gov/glossary/index.md

 The order in which transactions sent to different nodes are committed to the(ir) database(s) is determined by the median time at which the [nodes participating in the consensus](https://docs.tagion.org/tech/protocols/consensus/HashGraph) of that epoch have received the transaction or knowledge of it (through the [wavefront protocol](https://docs.tagion.org/tech/protocols/wavefront)).
 In contrast to the order of transactions in conventional DLT systems - determined by the highest fee or by subjective preferences of node operators - we call Tagion's approach to ordering "fair", because every transaction has the same chance of being included in the next epoch, and manipulations such as frontrunning and sandwich attacks become impossible.

-## Permission/Un-permissioned
+## Permissioned/Permissionless

+Different defintions of these term exist, in the context of Tagion we use them to refer to the governance of the network and thhe question who can operae a node.

+In the Mainnet, both are to be possible without permission.
+In federated Subsystem, the rules concerning both can be set freely.

-Refers to anybody being able to participate in a system, e.g. running a node, with or without permission.
-(See our in-depth analysis what this means for DLT systems - "de-jure and de-facto" - [here](https://docs.tagion.org/gov/governance_areas/network_formation/introductions/permission).)
+(See also our in-depth analysis of "de-jure and de-facto" permissionlessness of DLT systems [here](https://docs.tagion.org/gov/governance_areas/network_formation/introductions/permission).)

 ## Public/Private

+Different defintions of these term exist, in the context of Tagion we use them as follows:

-A public system or infrastrucre is open for everybody to use.
+A public network, system or infrastrucre is open for everybody to use and its data (transaction history, state, smart-contract code, etc.) is openly readable without prior registration or approval.
 Tagion aspires to provide that.

 Sub-systems however can choose to be set up there own rules and invite or preclude user - as deemed appropriate for the individual use-cases - making them de-facto private.

 ## Scalability